-- Use the flow meter as elastic equalization in pipe systems to compensate for e.g. pipe displacement, pipe vibration, expansion, etc. - Use the flow meter as footboard for installation purposes. - Use the flow meter as support of external loads like pipes, etc. - Change the flow meter in any way.
+- Use the sensors as a footboard for installation purposes. - Change the flow meter in any way.
 For e.g. decomposition of material in connection with processing, welding and use of accessories and spare parts not approved by Siemens.

-If the flow meter is not used according to the specifications, the manufacturer cannot be held responsible for any resulting damage.
+If the flowmeter is not used according to the specifications, the manufacturer cannot be held responsible for any resulting damage.